mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 === A Basic Implementation

-@fig:basic-computer shows a very basic implementation of a compute-capable architecture.
+@fig:basic-computer shows an implementation of a compute-capable architecture.
 Components with double borders are registers (storage), while those with a single border perform logic.

 #figure(